The Case Files of Jeweler Richard

 The Case Files of Jeweler Richard (宝石商リチャード氏の謎鑑定, Hōsekisho Richard-shi no Nazo Kantei) is a Japanese mystery light novel series written by Nanako Tsujimura and illustrated by Utako Yukihiro.
-Shueisha has published eleven main volumes since 2015 under their Shueisha Orange Bunko imprint, as well as two collections of short stories.
-A manga adaptation with art by Mika Akatsuki has been serialized in Ichijinsha's josei manga magazine Monthly Comic Zero Sum since November 28, 2019.
-An anime television series adaptation by Shuka aired from January 9 to March 26, 2020.
+Shueisha has published fourteen main volumes from December 2015 to November 2025 under their Shueisha Orange Bunko imprint, as well as three collections of short stories.
+A manga adaptation with art by Mika Akatsuki has been serialized in Ichijinsha's josei manga magazine Monthly Comic Zero Sum since November 2019.
+An anime television series adaptation by Shuka aired from January to March 2020.

 Plot

 Volume One

 Seigi Nakata runs across a beautiful foreign man named Richard Ranasinghe de Vulpian being attacked by drunkards near Yoyogi Park on his way home late at night from his job as a security guard.
 He rushes to Richard's rescue and joins him at the police station, where Richard reveals that he is an Englishman working in Japan as a jeweler.
-Seigi the brings him ring he inherited from his grandmother to Richard in hopes of having the gemstone identified.
+Seigi then brings a ring he inherited from his grandmother to Richard in hopes of having the gemstone identified.
 Richard informs him that the ring was stolen many decades ago.
 Seigi asks Richard to help him find the owner.
 By a twist of fate, Richard is already acquainted with the owner and brings Seigi to see her.
 There, the woman listens to the story of Seigi's poor pickpocket grandmother and returns the ring to him with her blessing.

 Following this adventure, Richard offers Seigi a job at his jewelry shop and Seigi happily accepts and begins his employment under Richard.
 The rest of the first volume slowly introduces Seigi to the world of gemology, where he learns about mineral names for gemstones and what customers are looking for in gems, including cases where he's introduced to a lesbian woman using a ruby as a way to decide her future, a bartender trying to protect his hostess girlfriend from alcoholism, and a widower unsure of what to do with his late wife's engagement ring.

 The book ends with Seigi turning down an internship at another company, saying he prefers to work with Richard, as he rather likes his boss.